VERANSTALTUNGEN DES WEITERBILDUNGSPROGRAMMS

 We are inviting interested students and early career researchers from all academic disciplines and Viennese universities and universities of applied sciences to sign up.
 The approach is an interdisciplinary one!
 Come to the Hackathon and put your skills and ideas into practice.

-Please apply by 1 September 2021 by filling in the form „Anmeldung“ at the bottom of the page.
+!!
+We extend the deadline: apply by 6 September 2021 by filling in the form „Anmeldung“ at the bottom of the page.!!

 You may apply with your own team or be matched with other participants to tackle the challenges of the hackathon.
 You and your team will be supported by researchers, experts from the industry, technical experts, and policymakers.